tdmartin102/ajrdatabase/README.md

   Postgress, OpenBase and SQLLite.
 These need to be tested to assure they still work.
 * An Oracle adaptor was added and it is fully tested and working.
-* A MySQL adaptor was added, but has not yet been fully tested.
+* A MySQL adaptor was added, and has passed tests but has not been tested in production.
 * Attribute binding is now working.
 * Changed joins to use newer Join syntax of
   "(Join semantic) table on atrrib1 = attrib2".
 This enables better